zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

     The settings across both instances must be the same, except for properties pointing to datasets and z/OS USS filesystems which are now separated.

-    The following is a list of properties that will be different between the instances:
+    Ensure that the following properties are different between instances:

     ```yaml
     zowe.setup.datasets